Ny-Lee/WeThree/README.md

 ## Deployment

-1. Start Xampp
+1. Start Xampp.
-2. Start MySQL and Apache
+2. Start MySQL and Apache.
-3. Open any web browser and go to localhost
+3. Open any web browser and go to localhost.
+4. Go to phpMyAdmin and add a database called WeThree, then import sql file called WeThree.
+5. Then go back to localhost.

 ## Built With